ibm-cloud-docs/Registry/registry_tokens.md

     ```
     {: pre}

-2. List all tokens in your account and note the token ID that you want to remove.
+2. List all tokens in your {{site.data.keyword.Bluemix_notm}} account and note the token ID that you want to remove.

     ```
     bx cr token-list